Russia, US in bids to halt fighting in Syria's Aleppo

 There were no reports of fighting in the city's regime-controlled west, the Observatory said.

-Air strikes did hit several rebel areas on Aleppo's northwestern outskirts, after rebel shelling of the west and regime bombing north of the city in the night, the Observatory said.
+Air strikes did hit several rebel areas on the city's northwestern outskirts, after rebel shelling of the city's west and regime bombing north of the city in the night, the Observatory said.

 The Syrian army said Sunday it was extending the freeze in fighting in Damascus and Eastern Ghouta to 1:00 am Monday (2200 GMT Sunday).